-Dog Daycare Pitfalls
+Dog Daycare Dangers

 A friend and client had asked me to watch over their gorgeous dog whom I previously trained very well when he was a puppy.
 I was very excited to see him and to see how well he was doing.
 When I first saw him he was wearing his standard flat buckle collar and nothing else so I presumed he was doing so well with heeling and loose leash walking that no other “training” equipment (front attaching harness or head halter) was necessary.
-Boy was I wrong.
+I was wrong.

-I spoke with the owner, and she informed me he loved his everyday dog daycare and boarding kennel facility.
+I spoke with the parent, and she informed me he loved his everyday dog daycare and boarding kennel facility.
 Upon further investigation, she informed me he would be picked up and whisked off to a daycare facility (or someone’s home) that had a very nice supervisor but who was clueless to ethology, cognitive ethology, and dog training.

 So not only does daycare not reinforce what a family wants from a well-behaved family pet but most daycare environments enable, teach and reinforce everything we do not want our four-legged friends to do and thus sets them up for failure.

 However, unfortunately, because most businesses are run by individuals who may love dogs but do not have extensive ethology or cognitive ethology background and run on a volume-based business model, dog behavior problems get overlooked or unrecognized and profits get put before the health and safety of the dogs.

 This is the first installment in a three-part series of articles called Dog Daycare Problems.